ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 In line with the theme of the community call, we encouraged participants to work on making their packages more contributor friendly, such as labelling issues to invite contributions, or creating road maps.
 However, this wasn't a requirement for participation and many people worked on other things such as general package development and organization, research and planning for future development, setting up personal GitHub READMEs and preparing useR!
 2021 presentations.

-We set up a work-flow to identify rOpenSci packages with issues labelled "help wanted", so we can tweet anything that came out of the coworking events.
+We set up a work-flow to identify rOpenSci packages with [issues labelled "help wanted"](https://github.com/search?q=org%3Aropensci+label%3A%22help+wanted%22+state%3Aopen&type=Issues), so we can tweet anything that came out of the coworking events.

 We had quite an international turn out, with 3-8 participants per event from 12 countries.
 Feedback was overwhelmingly positive, with participants enjoying the opportunity to work on neglected projects, ask questions about package development, meet other devs and participate in the fun scavenger hunts 😸

 These were a few of their favorite things:

-> The vibe.
-Welcoming, friendly, and down-to-business.
+- _"The vibe.
+Welcoming, friendly, and down-to-business."_
+- _"It was nice to be accountable and have friends around ..."_
+- _"[The organizers] “...did a *great* job creating a welcoming environment and helping normalize that non-coding work, like documentation, is a valuable part of software development."_
+- _"Hearing what other people were working on.
+Being able to ask questions.
+A sense of community."_

 > It was nice to be accountable and have friends around...